fearheaven/SimpleCore/README.md

 - port SimpleCoreAPI & SimpleOres2 to 1.9.4 - BETA released
 - port Fusion to 1.9.4 - BETA released
 - ~~add copy of LGPL 3.0 license to all repositories.~~ DONE
-- port Netherrocks to 1.9.4
+- port Netherrocks to 1.9.4 - BETA released
 - port Machines to 1.9.4
 - port Aesthetics to 1.9.4
 - recompile for 1.10 - doing as I port.